Configure Additional Settings

 To enable Termination Protection for a cluster, toggle Termination Protection to Yes.

 If enabled, Atlas prevents users from deleting the cluster.
 To delete a cluster that has termination protection enabled, you must first disable termination protection.
-By default, Atlas disables termination protection for all database deployments.
+By default, Atlas disables termination protection for all clusters.

-To learn more about terminating your cluster, see Terminate One Cluster.
+To learn more about terminating your cluster, see Terminate One Deployment.

 Deploy a Sharded Cluster